Juan Forster: Arrival in California

 Forster then came overland to California, reaching Los Angeles in 1833.
 In 1836 he became a Mexican citizen and worked as a shipping agent at San Pedro.
 In 1837 he married Ysidora Pico, sister of a future Mexican governor of California, Pio Pico.
 The Mexican government appointed him captain of the port of San Pedro in March 1843.

 Land grants

-Forster began acquiring land in the 1840s as a result of his connection with Governor Pico, who granted him Rancho Trabuco and Rancho Mission Viejo in what is now Orange County, and Rancho de la Nación in what is now San Diego County.
+Forster began acquiring land in the 1840s as a result of his connection with Governor Pico, who granted him Rancho Trabuco, Rancho Mission Viejo, and Rancho Potreros de San Juan Capistrano in what is now Orange County, and Rancho de la Nación in what is now San Diego County.
 He also owned Rancho Valle de San Felipe in San Diego County.

 In 1844 Forster and James McKinley purchased the 44 acre and the buildings of the former Mission San Juan Capistrano at public auction for $710.00.
 Forster made his home here until 1864 when the Mission was given back to the Catholic Church by President Abraham Lincoln.